brainrake/consistent/README.md

 ### The Human Decision Problem

-Turns out there is a better way, a behavioral approach that captures the complexity of human thought.
+There's a simple way to look at these difficult questions: from the outside.
+A behavioral approach that captures the complexity of human thought.
 Let us not look at the words themselves, but how people use them in sentences.
 Let's ask yes/no questions and see how people might answer them.

 To find meaning, truth, or knowledge, it is often fruitless to ask oneself.
 Is it true?
 Why do I want that?
 How should I know?
 We have to consider the externally observable facts instead.
 We ask someone else.
 Or they ask us.
-It is in communication that these concepts are elucidated, because it is in communication that we _use_ them.
+It is in communication that these concepts are elucidated, because that's (the only way) how we _use_ them.

 In a sense, we're never really asking "Is it true?" or "What is the meaning of this RNA?".
 We're asking, "What would you say if someone asked you if it is true?" or "What protein would a rhibosome build if I gave it this messenger RNA?".
-Words don't have meaning by themselves, only in sentences, in the act of communication (computation).
+Words don't have meaning by themselves, only in sentences, in the act of communication and associated computiation..

 There is no way I can find out wether you (really, freely) want something, what you know, or what you believe is true, other than just asking (if there is, please enlighten me).
 If what you say makes sense (together with what I already know), I have to assume that it is so.
-Innocent until proven guilty.
 If it weren't, and I couldn't, there would hardly be any point to communicating, we might as well make random noises.
+Until I have reason to doubt your honesty.

 #### Honest people make sense